PeterAfN/ClipboardHelperRegEx/README.md

 GNU GENERAL PUBLIC LICENSE Version 3

 ## Requirements
--Windows 10.
+- Windows 10.
--Microsoft Net framework 4.8
+- Microsoft Net framework 4.8
--Older Windows hasn't been tested, no support.
+- Older Windows hasn't been tested, no support.

 ## Features
--Can select multiple lines of texts with Mouse, CTRL and SHIFT (as selecting files in Explorer).
+- Can select multiple lines of texts with Mouse, CTRL and SHIFT (as selecting files in Explorer).
 This can be ideal when pasting multiple commands to console windows with CTRL+V.
--Shows which text is in Clipboard now.
+- Shows which text is in Clipboard now.
--Automatically start upon Windows boot.
+- Automatically start upon Windows boot.
 -Deactivate program.
 When deactivated it won't listen Clipboard for changes.
 -Main window can be automatically closed, minimized or remain visible after a text has been selected.
 -Set the number of seconds the main window remain visible after selecting a text in the list.